slowmonkey/slowmonkey.github.io/_posts/2019-04-08-coding-standards-code-comments.md

 title: "Coding Standards: Code Comments"
 ---

-If I ever need to write comments in code I always think back to when I first started my commercial programming life.
-A senior developer told me to write comments surrounded by new lines.
+Code comments in commercial code should generally be avoided.
+I mostly prefer self documenting code that removes the need for code comments.

+However for the occasions that you do require code comments I prefer to write code comments surrounded by new lines/empty spaces.

 What does this mean?